Dear readers of ADxS.org, please forgive the disruption.

 1.1.
 Reaction

-The catecholamine system (catecholamines: dopamine, norepinephrine, epinephrine), which is also highly relevant to stress, responds rapidly via G-protein-coupled receptors.
+The catecholamine system (catecholamines: dopamine, noradrenaline, adrenaline), which is also highly relevant for stress, reacts quickly via G-protein-coupled receptors.

 • On the one hand slowly via regulation of gene expression and

-• Furthermore rapidly by non-gene expression modifying mechanisms (receptor binding)
+• Also rapidly through non-gene expression modifying mechanisms (receptor binding)

-• The cortisol released into the blood by the adrenal gland is bound to proteins to 90 %.
+• 90% of the cortisol released into the blood by the adrenal gland is bound to proteins.
 Only when the binding capacity of these proteins is exceeded does cortisol bind non-specifically to albumin and is released into the blood.1

-• Elevations in cortisol correlate with concomitant stress-induced release of norepinephrine and α1-adrenergic receptor activation.23
+• Increases in cortisol correlate with a simultaneous stress-induced release of noradrenaline and α1-adrenergic receptor activation.23

-• Higher aggression correlates with lower arousal following personal rejection as a stressor.4
+• Higher aggression correlates with lower arousal after a personal rejection as a stressor.4

-Aggressiveness thus correlates with a flattened cortisol stress response.
+Aggressiveness therefore correlates with a flattened cortisol stress response.

-• High restraint and social desirability correlate with an increased cortisol stress response to the stressor of social rejection in most studies.5
+• In most studies, high restraint and social desirability correlate with an increased cortisol stress response to the stressor of social rejection.5

-• Men show higher cortisol stress response than women67
+• Men show a higher cortisol stress response than women67

 1.2.
 Receptors

-Cortisol binds to two types of receptors, the mineralocorticoid receptor (MR) and the glucocorticoid receptor (GR).
-These have different cortisol affinities and therefore together form a receptor system that has different tasks.9
+Cortisol binds to two types of receptor, the mineralocorticoid receptor (MR) and the glucocorticoid receptor (GR).
+These have different cortisol affinities and therefore together form a receptor system that has different functions.9

-According to the balance hypothesis, the MR type, which increases in excitability through stimulation, and the GR type, which decreases in excitability through stimulation, form a balance.
-This balance can be disturbed by prolonged cortisol release (in chronic stress).10
+According to the balance hypothesis, the MR type, which increases in excitability through stimulation , and the GR type, which decreases in excitability through stimulation, form a balance.
+This balance can be disturbed by prolonged cortisol release (in the case of chronic stress).10

 The two receptors also have different effects on memory.

-The MR and GR receptors become active in different ways upon cortisol binding:
+The MR and GR receptors become active in different ways when cortisol is bound:

 • Immediate (hormonal effect, fast)